bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 ## Applications

-We elaborate more on these challenges in the next section.
+We elaborate more on these challenges and show examples in the next section.
 Let's look at some applications first:

 **Reusing photoshoots:** Get more out of our existing content